qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 -------------

-The 'Event ID' module allows you to display a photograph by clicking on a feature displayed in the QGIS map window.
+The 'Event ID' module allows you to display a photograph by clicking on a feature displayed in the |qg| map window.
 The vector feature must have attribute information associated with it to describe the location and name of the file containing the photograph and optionally the compass direction the camera was pointed when the image was acquired.
-This layer must be loaded into QGIS before running the 'Event ID' tool.
+This layer must be loaded into |qg| before running the 'Event ID' tool.

 .. _`evis_launch_id`: